haskellfoundation/error-message-index/message-index/messages/GHC-16437/higher_rank/index.md

 ---
-title: Use of higher-rank types with a derving clause.
+title: Use of higher-rank types with a deriving clause.
 ---